konflux-ci/build-definitions/README.md

 The pipelines can be found in the `pipelines` directory.

 - `core-services`: contains pipelines for the CI of Konflux core services e.g., `application-service` and `build-service`.
-- `template-build`: contains common template used to generate `docker-build`, `fbc-builder` and other pipelines.
+- `template-build`: contains a common template used to generate `docker-build`, `fbc-builder` and other pipelines.

 ### Tasks

-The tasks can be found in the `tasks` directories.
+The tasks can be found in the `task` directory.
 Tasks are bundled and used by bundled pipelines.
 Tasks are not stored in the cluster.

 #### Pushing task bundles for inner loop development